edgan/att-fiber-gateway-info/METRICS.md

 ```

 ## Systemd
-[Here](systemd/att-fiber-gateway-info.service) is a tested systemd service file for running this as a daemon
+[Here](systemd/att-fiber-gateway-info.service) is a tested systemd service file
-on a Linux system as root.
-You should make sure there is a
+for running this as a daemon on a Linux system as root.

+You should make sure there is a configuration file,
-`/root/.att-fiber-gateway-info.yml` configuration file, and that it is
+`/root/.att-fiber-gateway-info.yml`.
+Also that it is properly configured before
-configured properly before starting the service.
+starting the service.

 ## Flags
 There is the `-metrics` flag that returns the metrics for the action specified.
 It looks for tables with certain summaries.
 The exception is the action
 `fiber-status`.